Bio and Studio Teaching Philosophy

 Owner & Teacher

-In addition to Sunshine Music Studios, Jamie is an Adjunct Voice Instructor at Carroll Community College, an Applied Voice Instructor at Anne Arundel County Public Schools Performing & Visual Arts Magnet Program, and a Voice and Piano Instructor at the International School of Music.
-Ms. Balter had studios in Tuscaloosa, Alabama, Springfield, Illinois and in Miami and Tallahassee, Florida.
+In addition to Sunshine Music Studios, Jamie is an Applied Voice Instructor and Teaching Artist for the Apex Arts Magnet Program at Anne Arundel County Public Schools.
+Mrs. O'Connor is also an Adjunct Voice Instructor at Carroll Community College.
+Jamie had studios in Tuscaloosa, Alabama, Springfield, Illinois and in Miami and Tallahassee, Florida.
 She has previously served as the head of the voice program at The Music Factory (Springfield) and served on the faculty at The Stubbs' Music Center (Tallahassee).

 Previously, Jamie joined the roster of Russian Opera Workshop, where she covered Zemfira in Rachmaninoff’s Aleko and the title role in an abridged version of Tchaikovsky’s Romeo and Juliet.
 Jamie began the 2016 season as a guest artist in "From Heidelberg to Hanover," where she performed Strauss’ Four Last Songs in addition to selections from Lohengrin, Der Freischütz, and Tannhäuser with pianist James Harp.
 Highlights of the 2014/15 season included Second Lady in Mozart’s Die Zauberflöte with the Hawaii Performing Arts Festival, Alice (cover) in Verdi’s Falstaff with Harrower Opera Workshop, and "An Evening of Opera & Song" with the McDonogh Guest Artist Series.